TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Index.rst

 Error and exception handling
 ================================

-As of version 4.3.0 TYPO3 has come with a built-in error and exception handling system.
+TYPO3 has a built-in error and exception handling system.
 Administrators can configure how errors and exceptions are displayed in both the backend and the frontend.
-See the examples below.

 .. rst-class:: compact-list
 .. toctree::